 Spring is right around the corner.
 March is the start of some milder weather.
 School half over for the semester.
 All things point to summer.
 Take a look at this list of March budget items for your budget.

 If you plan on making any trips this summer, March could be the month to start saving for your summer vacation.
 Even day trips cost money.
-Plot out each trip you expect to make.
+To prevent credit card debt, plot out each trip you expect to make.
 Then you can see how much you need to stash away every month until it’s time to use those savings.
 You may need to rework your vacation plans based on how much money you can save.

 Graduation parties for high school or college seniors are typically scheduled for May, June and July.
 Depending on the size of the event, now might be the perfect time to put some money away towards the event.
 You could also talk with other families to try and combine efforts and resources.
 Additionally, you may want to just take a small group out to a nice dinner to celebrate.

 St. Patrick’s Day